mendersoftware/mender-docs/02.Overview/16.Taxonomy/docs.md

 device end-points, consumed by the Mender components running on the devices, and internal end-points.

+* _Service Provider Tenant_ - A special _Tenant_ which can create and manage
+children tenants, e.g., different divisions or teams in the same organization or customers managed by a service provider business partner.
+Service Provider Tenants are an Enterprise feature.

 * _Signing system_ - A separated and not publicly accessible part of an IT infrastructure used to cryptographically sign Artifacts or other items, in the asymmetric encryption model.